jsk-ros-pkg/jsk_roseus/roseus_smach/README.md

     (send sm-top :start-state "BAS")
     (send sm-top :add-transition "BAS" "SUB" :outcome3)
 ```
 These lines define another node, goal-sate, start-state, and transition in the `sm-top`.
 ```lisp
     (send sm-top :add-transition "SUB" :outcome5 :outcome4)
 ```
-Remeber that **the goal state(s) of state-machine does nothing and retuns its name**.
+Remember that **the goal state(s) of state-machine does nothing and returns its name**.
 So the outcome (or the return value) of the `sm-sub` is its name of goal state(s).
 If you look further, the goal state of `sm-sub` is `:outcome4`, so the return value of `sm-sub` is `:outcome4`.
-Therefore this line adds transition of `from "SUB" to ':outcome5' when "SUB" node returns ':oucome4'`.
+Therefore this line adds transition of `from "SUB" to :outcome5 when "SUB" node returns :outcome4`.

 ```lisp
   (let ((foo-node (instance state :init "FOO" 'func-foo))